linux-integrity/ima-doc/ima-concepts.rst

 .ima
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-These keys (certificates) are signed by a key on the
+Only certificates signed by a key on the
 :ref:`dot-builtin-trusted-keys` or :ref:`dot-secondary-trusted-keys`
-keyring.
-Only certificates signed by a key on the
-:ref:`dot-builtin-trusted-keys` or
-:ref:`dot-secondary-trusted-keys` keyrings may be loaded onto the IMA
+keyrings may be loaded onto the ``.ima`` keyring.
-keyring.

 ``.ima`` keys are loaded from ``/etc/keys/ima`` at boot time using a
 dracut script calling :ref:`keyctl`.
-They cannot be compiled in.
+They cannot be compiled into the
+kernel.

 Keys on the ``.ima`` keyring are used for